defnotkevz/zettelkasten/xWord dev.md

 	Onboarding seems to be a big feature in the competitors, when creating a personal brand

-- first time (shwoing modal of what it is when opening for first time) and returning user experience a project is a document created or a video uploaded on videogen.
+- first time (showing modal of what it is when opening for first time) and returning user experience a project is a document created or a video uploaded on videogen.

 checkout scripe